TheVave/Sharp/README.md

 ---------------------------------------------------------

-This program makes use of four libaries, they are:
+This program makes use of five (.5) libaries, they are:
 Newtonsoft.Json
-Silk.Net
+Silk.Net (I'm using OpenGL through Silk.Net)
 StbImageSharp
 GLFW (Written in C)
 SDL (Writtrn in C)